MathewChanda/personal-website-v2/index.md

 ## What's next for me?

 Great question.
-Usually, I couldn't tell you, but here's a list of things I'm aiming to achieve before 2021:
+Usually, I couldn't tell you, but here's a list of things I'm aiming to achieve before 2022:

-* Absorb as much as I can from my two internships
-* Build an Operating System from scratch
+* Build an Operating System from scratch ✔️
-* Write a unification-based type inferencer
+* Write a unification-based type inferencer ✔️
-* See the end of Covid (one can only hope)
+* Learn to dunk on a 10ft rim

 Last Year's List:
 * Do better than average in [ECE 210](./assets/hahaece210funny.png){:target="_blank"} ✔️ (well, I passed, so it's a W in my book)